Sideflipsa-ga/sideflipsaga/README.md

-This Is A Website Belive It Or Not.
+This Website Be looking kinda T H I C C
 -Sideflip

-This is a simple website to teach HTML.
+This is a simple website to teach HTML5 and CSS.
 -Mr.Brain